lucabaldini/ixpeobssim/docs/code_development.rst

 Cloning the repository
 ----------------------

-Go to the webpage `ixpeobssim <https://github.com/lucabaldini/ixpeobssim>`_, and click on the top right "fork" icon.
-Create your fork, then clone it on your local device, by typing:
+In order to clone the repository, go to the webpage `ixpeobssim <https://github.com/lucabaldini/ixpeobssim>`_, and click on the top right "fork" icon.
+Create your fork, then clone it on your local device, by
+typing:

 .. code-block:: bash